SravB/Algorithmic-Trading/README.md

 # Algorithmic-Trading

-This machine learning algorithm was built using Python 3 and scikit-learn.
+This machine learning algorithm was built using Python 3 and scikit-learn with a Decision Tree Classifier.

 ![Screenshot](Stocks.png)